putitsimply/christian-bible-explained/revelation.md

 Revelation is the last book of the Christian Bible[^gl_bible].
 It is written like a big, strange picture book made of symbols and visions.
 It was written as a letter to encourage Christians who were scared or being treated badly for their faith[^gl_faith].

+This style is called apocalyptic writing[^gl_apocalyptic_writing].
+It uses symbols (like beasts, dragons, and numbers) to talk about power, fear, and hope.
+It is not meant to read like a straightforward timeline of events.

 ## What it contains

 ### 1) The opening and the seven letters